ministryofjustice/opg-digideps/docs/runbooks/ROLLBACK-PROCEDURE.md

 ##### Step 2: Checkout a new branch and revert the commit

-All of our commits are squashed merged so it will be one commit to revert for the problematic issue.
+All of our commits are squashed at merge so it will be one commit to revert for the problematic issue.
 - Checkout main branch and check it's up to date `git checkout main && git pull origin main`
-- Checkout your ticket and append revert: `git checkout DDPB-0000revert`
+- Checkout your ticket and append revert: `git checkout -b DDPB-XXXXrevert`
 - Find the commit with `git log`
 - Revert the commit with `git revert <commit hash>`
 - Push to your new branch and create a PR